Our Executive Team

 Claudia Suzanne, Founder/CEO

 A professional ghostwriter for over 30 years, Claudia is the first person to deconstruct how she does what she does.
 She then created the award-winning Ghostwriting Professional Designation Program, Claudia also produced the 2013 Ghostwriters Unite! international conference and developed the first and only apprentice program in the world.

 Passionate about good stories and helping students succeed, Kata runs GPDP’s intricate learning environment.
 He handles all inhouse and student technical issues, manages student issues and concerns, and provides expert fiction guidance.
 Besides being only our go-to answer man, Kata is also a careful, caring professional ghostwriter.

 Liv Haugland, International Outreach Director

-A natural diplomat, teacher, and world traveler, Liv supports international students and authors, troubleshoots author/personnel issues, and provides strategic planning.
+A natural diplomat, teacher, and world traveler, Liv supports international students and authors.
+She’s visited or knows someone in almost every corner of the world, so she keeps a close eye on cultural aspects of our clients’ manuscripts.
+Liv also troubleshoots author/personnel issues, and helps develop our team’s strategic planning.

 Sabriga Turgon, Marketing Director

 A former Peace Corp volunteer, Sabriga brings a strong social advocacy to every Wambtac project.
 She makes sure clients and students understand the boundaries (and advantages) of political correctness and diversity.
 Sabriga also handles our teams’ marketing and content and provides student support.

 Known for her versatile approach to creating and delivering training and education, Penni was the first academic to recognize GPDP’s value.
 Now retired from CSULB/CPIE, Penni lends organizational and development guidance to our team and helps tweak strategic planning.